nghiadaulau/optimus/README.md

 # Run Restful API with Golang
 Preparation steps:
 1. Access the folder /networking/organizations/peerOrganizations/org1.example.com/users/User1@org1.example.com/msp/signcerts/
-2. Create a cert.pem file from the *-cert.pem file
+2. Create a cert.pem file from the *-cert.pem file (if it doesn't exist.)
 3. Access the transfer/rest-api-go directory and execute the command
 ```
 go run main.go